bioinformatics-cdac/MolToxPred/README.md

 5. The output file is generated as your 'custom input_results.csv'

 The `main_moltox.py` file will generate descriptors using RDKit and molecular fingerprints using Padelpy for a molecule. `fingerprints_xml.zip` will be parsed to generate the fingerprints,`feature_list.pkl` will perform the feature selection as described in the manucript and output will be individual fingerprint file with selected features in `Padel` folder.
-Toxicity prediction of the molecule will happen using the trained model `MolToxPred_joblib`and `results.csv` output will be created having toxicity score.
+Toxicity prediction of the molecule will happen using the trained model `stacked_model.joblib`and `results.csv` output will be created with your custom file name having toxicity score.

 ## Datasets:
 An example test set that can be used for prediction (in .csv format) is provided in `sample_SMILES`.